-World Cup Results 2018: Scores, Updated Round of 16 Bracket After Sunday
+World Cup Results 2018: Scores, Updated Round-of-16 Bracket After Sunday

 All four of Russia's takers converted, but after Koke had missed early on, it fell to Iago Aspas to keep Spain in the match.
 He too failed to beat Igor Akinfeev, sending the hosts through.

-In the second match, the goalkeepers were the stars of the show in another match that failed to live up to the excitement that has preceded it at the World Cup.
+In the second match, the goalkeepers were the stars of the show in another contest that failed to live up to the excitement that has preceded it at the World Cup.

 A promising start saw Mathias Jorgensen and Mario Mandzukic both get on the scoresheet within four minutes of kick-off, but it was not until Kasper Schmeichel saved Luka Modric's penalty in extra time that the match truly came to life.